MythFinance/docs.myth.finance/dualSTAKE/src/fees.md

 - fewer required transaction fees
 - contributing to the voting power of the dualSTAKE escrow address in consensus
-- fewer taxable events for the platform and node runners.
+- fewer taxable events for the platform and node runners